diogodeese/Evee/README.md

 <!-- PREREQUISITES -->
 ### Prerequisites

+Install
-Install Node JS version 16.6 or higher, and Discord JS version 13.
-After installing Node you can install Discord v13 by running the appropriate command in your terminal or command prompt.
+JS version 16.6 or higher, and Discord JS version 13.
+After installing Node.js you can install Discord v13 by running the appropriate command in your terminal or command prompt.

 Discord JS